 Rodolfo Savica, M.D., Ph.D., studies the early-life predictors of neurodegeneration and the mechanisms that lead to neurodegenerative disorders such as Parkinson's disease, dementia and Lewy body dementia.

-Dr. Savica's focus is on Lewy body dementia and early-life risk factors.
-In addition, he is interested in concussions and the role of head trauma in late-life consequences.
+Dr. Savica's focus is on Parkinson's disease, Lewy body dementia and early-life risk factors.
+In addition, he is interested in dementias and also in the role of the late-life consequences of head trauma.

 - Parkinson's disease

 - Dementia with Lewy bodies

 - Sport neurology

 Significance to patient care